plexil-group/plexil_docs/GettingStarted/Tutorial.rst

        In Integer visibilityVals[4],
        InOut Integer maxDirection);

-Next lets create our main loop and read the sensors:
+Next let's create our main loop and read the sensors:

 ::